microsoft/azuredevopslabs/labs/vsts/azurecd/readme.md

 Continuous Delivery is a great option for projects that require multiple and frequent contributions to be integrated.
 Continuous Delivery in Team Services simplifies setting up a robust deployment pipeline for your app to publish the most recent updates to Azure App Service.
 The pipeline can be configured to build, runs tests, and deploy to a staging slot and then to production.

->The email ID should both in VSTS and Azure should be same
+>The email ID should be same both in VSTS and Azure

 ## Configuring the CD pipeline